Siebel CRM Licensing

 Drills: Conduct internal workshops on licensing dos and don’ts for your Siebel admins and business power users.
 Perhaps annually, run a mock audit: Have your team pretend to be Oracle LMS and see if they can find any compliance gaps in your Siebel deployment.

 This not only educates the team but keeps everyone vigilant.
-It’s much better to find an issue yourself in a drill than have Oracle find it officially.
+It’s much better to find an issue yourself in a drill than to have Oracle officially identify it.

 5. Use Technical Controls to Enforce Licensing Policy: